‘The Walking Dead’ Season 8, Episode 2: Will Heath Be The Familiar Face Rick Encounters?

 So, what is the chance the “familiar face” Rick encounters in Episode 2 of The Walking Dead Season 8 will be Heath returning?

 According to Cleveland, Heath could actually be the familiar face to turn up in Episode 2.
 They go so far as to suggest that a disgruntled Heath could have joined Negan’s team and this will come as somewhat of a surprise to Rick.
-However, according to The Walking Dead showrunner, Scott Gimple, this will probably not be the case.
+However, according to The Walking Dead showrunner Scott Gimple, this will probably not be the case.

-According to an interview Scott Gimple, did with Entertainment Weekly, Heath will not likely return in Season 8.
+According to an interview Scott Gimple did with Entertainment Weekly, Heath will not likely return in Season 8.
 When asked, the showrunner explained that there was “not a huge chance” of Heath returning in Season 8.

 However, he did confirm that Heath would return to the show again at some point.